aggregat4/dendriform/README.md

 1. ~~Implement changing of node name and persisting the change~~
 1. ~~Implement splitting of nodes (ENTER inside node name)~~
 1. ~~BUG getting pouchdb Document update conflict when typing fast: should I debounce typing events?~~
+1. Restart the application without maquette, go pure dom, try to use RE:DOM (https://redom.js.org/)
+1. BUG: FOUC like effect when splitting?
+Or is this just focus dancing?
 1. We need to handle root nodes differently from other nodes: if root node then just render children (so we don't see and can't split root node), if not root then show name as title and render children below (see workflowy)
 1. Splitting of nodes should be more graceful: flickers and the cursor should be in the new node in the beginning
 1. Implement merging of nodes (BACKSPACE on beginning of node name, or DELETE at the end?)
+1. Implement undo/redo (command pattern refactoring?)

 # Future Steps?